leapdeck/AIViewScope/README.md

 # 🔭⚙️ AI Model Viewscope
 Estimate GPU RAM needs and explore the world of AI models—all in one place.
-Whether you're deploying a model for production or experimenting in a lab, this tool helps you check through various models.
+Whether you're deploying a model for production or trying them on your desktop, this tool helps you check through various models.
 Discover, compare, and stay ahead with model specs and performance insights.

 <p align="center">
   <img alt="AIViewScope" title="AIViewScope" src="screenshots/AIVIewScopeScroll1.gif" width=300>